 - Nontoxic to humans and animals

-Here is a chart outlining the recommended daily dosage of virgin coconut oil for persons over the age of 12.
-Coconut oil may be consumed by children under 12 but it is advisable to check with a healthcare practitioner on the proper dosage.
+Here is a chart outlining the recommended daily amount of coconut oil for persons over the age of 12.
+Coconut oil may be consumed by children under 12 but it is advisable to check with a healthcare practitioner on the proper amount.
 Any good naturopath will have the information at the ready.
 (Starting at 12 months of age, I gave my daughter 1-2 teaspoons per day and she weighed about 16 pounds at that time.)
+You can also find more detailed information on how much coconut oil to take here.
+Here are a few ideas on how to consume coconut oil.

 Type of Coconut Oil to Use